jhucsf/fall2020/index.md

 ## News

+* **Sep 14** — The [Syllabus](syllabus.html) has been updated; we have increased the total number of late days from 5 to 7 (but note that you can't use more than 5 late days on any single assignment.)
 * **Sep 9** — The due date for [Assignment 1](assign/assign01.html) has been changed to **Tuesday, September 15th** by 11pm.
 * **Aug 31** — [Assignment 1](assign/assign01.html) is due **Monday, September 14th** by 11pm.
 * **Aug 31** — Welcome back!